COSC3020/tsp-held-karp-20gbrown/README.md

 ## Time complexity

 There are $2^n$ possible subets of cities, and for each subset, the algorithm explores each city in the given subset.
-Then, for each city, it calculates the minimum tour length.
-Therefore the time complexity is $O(n^2 2^n)$.
+Then, for each city, including the start city, it calculates the minimum tour length using recursion and memoization.
+Therefore the time complexity is $O(n^2 * 2^n)$.
+Considering the memoization of the start city, the worst-case time complexity remains the same.
+The memoization does not change the overall structure of the time complexity.

 ## Memory complexity

-The memoization table stores the results for each combination of subsets and cities, leading to a space complexity of $O(n 2^n)$ .
+The memoization table stores the results for each combination of subsets and cities, leading to a space complexity of $O(n * 2^n)$ .
 The memo table has $2^n$ rows and $n$ columns.